Salt and Sea Soaps - Handmade spa soap, salt scrubs, facial masks, and whipped body butters for beach-inspired beauty!

 Charcoal is good for detoxifying your skin ....... it won't stain your skin, sink, or shower.

-Loofah is actually a plant that grows in Florida, I put an entire slice of loofah in my loofah soaps, that you can keep when you're done with the soap.
+Loofah is actually a plant that grows in Florida, I put an entire slice of loofah in my loofah soaps.
 Loofah soap is perfect for scrubbing your feet, or for those who don't mind a hard and scratchy body scrubber.
 I would also suggest that you not exfoliate with loofah everyday, give your skin a break.
 Exfoliate every 2-3 days.
+As you use your loofah soap, it will soften enough to use from neck to toe.

 Sea sponge soaps have a softer scrub and are a better choice for those who think that loofah is too scratchy.
-There is an entire slice of sea sponge in each of my sea sponge soaps, keep it for use when you're finished with the soap.
+There is an entire slice of sea sponge in each of my sea sponge soaps.

 Back in the day, Tarpon Springs, a town north of Tampa, had a thriving sea sponge trade.